niclaslindstedt/docker-backup/README.md

 2. Mount the short-term backup location in `/backup`
 3. Mount the long-term storage location in `/lts`

+For a list of commands, see the [Commands wiki page](https://github.com/niclaslindstedt/docker-backup/wiki/Commands).

 See the [Use cases wiki page](https://github.com/niclaslindstedt/docker-backup/wiki/Use-cases) for more advanced use cases.

 ## Getting help